KYVENetwork/docs/docs/KSYNC.md

 go install github.com/KYVENetwork/ksync/cmd/ksync@latest
 ```

 To verify the installation simply run `ksync version`.
+To build from source visit the repository on [GitHub](https://github.com/KYVENetwork/ksync).

 ## What is KSYNC?